Patty Mills: San Antonio Spurs (2012–2021)

-Brooklyn Nets (2021–present)
+Brooklyn Nets (2021–2023)

 On 10 August 2021, Mills signed with the Brooklyn Nets.
 On 19 October, Mills made his Nets debut, scoring 21 points on 7-of-7 shooting from deep in a 127–104 loss to the Milwaukee Bucks.
 In his debut, Mills tied the league record for most threes made in a debut with a new team.
 On October 22, Mills became the first player to shoot a perfect 10-of-10 from the three-point line in the first two games of the season.
-On 14 November, Mills scored 29 points on a career-high nine three pointers in a 120–96 win over the Oklahoma City Thunder.
+On 14 November, Mills scored 29 points on a career-high nine three-pointers in a 120–96 win over the Oklahoma City Thunder.

 On 22 November, Mills scored 17 points against the Cavaliers to overtake Andrew Bogut's NBA record of most points scored by an Australian.
 On 14 December, in a 131–129 overtime win over the Toronto Raptors, Mills played a career-high 43 minutes and had a then season-high 30 points on 7-of-14 from three including the game-tying three that sent the game to overtime.
-On the NBA Christmas game, Mills tied his career-high with 34 points on 8-for-13 from three in a 122–115 win over the Los Angeles Lakers.
+On the NBA Christmas game, Mills tied his career high with 34 points on 8-for-13 from three in a 122–115 win over the Los Angeles Lakers.
 His eight three-pointers made broke the record for the most three-pointers made on Christmas Day.

 On 10 July 2022, Mills re-signed with the Nets on a two-year, $14.5 million contract.

+Atlanta Hawks (2023–2024)

+On 6 July 2023, Mills, plus a 2028 second-round draft pick, was traded by the Nets to the Houston Rockets in exchange for future draft considerations.
+On 8 July, the Rockets sent him to the Oklahoma City Thunder as part of a five-team trade, and four days later, he was traded for a third time in the off-season, this time to the Atlanta Hawks, in exchange for TyTy Washington Jr., Usman Garuba, Rudy Gay and a 2026 second-round pick.

+On 29 February 2024, the Hawks waived Mills.

+Miami Heat (2024)

+On 6 March 2024, Mills signed with the Miami Heat.

+Utah Jazz (2024–2025)

+On 5 September 2024, Mills signed with the Utah Jazz.

+Los Angeles Clippers (2025)

+On 1 February 2025, Mills was traded to the Los Angeles Clippers alongside Drew Eubanks in exchange for Mo Bamba, P. J. Tucker, a 2030 second-round pick and cash considerations.
+This move would reunite him with Kawhi Leonard who last played with Mills on the San Antonio Spurs during the 2017-18 NBA season as well as Ben Simmons, who played with him during the 2022-23 NBA season on the Brooklyn Nets.

+Executive career

+On June 10, 2025, Mills was hired as the general manager for the University of Hawaii of the National Collegiate Athletic Association (NCAA).